centau/vide/docs/api/reactivity-core.md

     Anytime its value is recalculated it is also cached, subsequent calls will retun this cached value until it recalculates again.

-    The callback is ran to initially ran on first call to find dependent sources.
+    The callback is ran once immediately.

 - **Example**